NEO Finisher Effect VST Plugin

 The question is copyrighting beats and should you copyright beats?

 You just created your catchy beats and now you’re questioning whether to copyright them or not.
 Or when you give your beats away for free, how far are you protected in terms of copyrights?
-Do you copyright your music beforehand then sell them or it’s agreed on when contracts are made?
+Do you copyright your music beforehand and then sell it or it’s agreed on when contracts are made?

 Copyrighting is a heavy subject yet it cannot be avoided.
 Moreover, the purpose of this article is purely informative and doesn’t represent any legal or advisory aspects.